Jack Clemo Poetry Competition 2016

 Copyright of the poems remain with the writer but ACG reserves publication rights of the prize-winning entries.

-The competition was administered by Tony Jasper.
+The competition is being administered by Tony Jasper.
 The judges in the past have included some well known writers and editors, as well as several with publishing contacts.
 They have included Stewart Henderson, one of the UK’s leading poets and known especially for his long running BBC Radio 4 series of ’Questions.
 Questions.’ and Adrian Plass, best selling author.

 In 2013 the Judges were: